dassencio/mapgen/README.md

 # Usage instructions

-For an input file `input.yaml` specifying the map settings and the marker data, running the following command will generate the desired HTML page and store it on `output.html`:
+For an input file `input.yaml` containing map settings and marker data, running the following command will generate the desired HTML page and store it on `output.html`:

     ./mapgen -i input.yaml -o output.html